-CGT asset type or CGT event Shares in comp Australian secu Other units Other shares Units in unit trusts listed on an Australian er units Real estate situated in Australia Other real estate Amount of capital gains from a trust $^{\rm 10}$ Other CGT assets and any other CGT events Description of CGT asset or CGT event Date of Date of CGT event 1 2 3 4 5 6 7 ELEMENTS OF THE COST BASE OR REDUCED COST BASE Amount Amounts to be deducted for cost base Cost base (1 - 2) Amounts to be deducted for reduced cost base Reduced cost base (1 - 4) Indexation factor Cost base indexed $(3 \times 6)$ Acquisition or purchase cost of the CGT asset Incidental costs to acquire the CGT asset Incidental costs that relate to the CGT event Costs of owning the CGT asset Capital expenditure to increase or preserve the asset's value or to install or move it Capital costs to establish, preserve or defe or a right over, the CGT asset end title to, Cost base unindexed \$ Reduced cos t base \$ Cost base indexed \$
+CGT asset type or CGT event Shares in companies listed on an Australian securities exchange Other units Amount of capital gains from a trust Other shares Real estate situated in Australia Collectables Units in unit trusts listed on an Australian securities exchange Other real estate Other CGT assets and any other CGT events Description of CGT asset or CGT event nt Date of acquisition Date of CGT even t 1 2 3 4 5 6 7 ELEMENTS OF THE OR REDUCED COS Amount Amounts to be deducted for cost base Cost base (1 - 2) Amounts to be deducted for reduced cost base Reduced cost bas (1 - 4) Cost base indexed (3 × 6) Acquisition or purchase cost of the CGT asset Incidental costs to acquire the CGT asset Incidental costs that relate to the CGT event Costs of owning the CGT asset Capital expenditure to increase or preserve the asset's value or to install or move it Capital costs to establish, preserve or defend title to, or a right over, the CGT asset Cost base unindexed \$ Reduced cost base \$ Cost base indexed \$ CAPITAL GAIN CALCULATION CAPITAL LOSS CALCULATION Indexation method 'Other' me (CGT asse ethod et held less than 12 months) Capital loss Capital proceeds \$ Capital proceeds \$ Capital pro Capital proceeds \$ Reduced Reduced cost base \$ less: cost base indexed \$ less: cost base unindexed \$ less: cost base unindexed 5 less: capital proceeds \$ Capital gain (a) \$ Capital gain (b) \$ Capital ga iin § 3 Capital Capital loss \$ but it will reduce the amount of capital gain remaining after capital losses are deducted from (b).

-CAPITAL GAIN CALCULATION CAPITAL LOSS CALCULATION Indexation method Discount method 'Other' method (CGT asset held less than 12 months) Capital loss Capital proceeds \$ Capital proceeds \$ Capital proceeds \$ Reduced cost base \$ less: cost base indexed less: cost base unindexed \$ less: cost base unindexed \$ less: capital proceeds \$ Capital gain (a) \$ Capital gain (b) \$ Capital gain \$ Capital loss \$ In choosing between capital gain (a) or (b), re hoosing between capital gain (a) or (b), remember that the CGT discount will not apply to (a) Group all of your worksheets according to the CGT asset or CGT event selected and transfer but it will reduce the amount of capital gain remaining after capital losses are deducted from (b). the capital gain and capital loss to part 1 of the CGT summary worksheet (if required).
+\ In choosing between capital gain (a) or (b), remember that the CGT discount will not apply to (a) Group all of your worksheets according to the CGT asset or CGT event selected and transfer the capital gain and capital loss to part 1 of the CGT summary worksheet (if required).